ahmedmaher05/LLG-MP/README.md

 ## TODO list(features)
 - [x] Customization of Mozilla's implementation of WEBVTT standard library for making subtitles clickable
-- [x] interception/customization of sent http headers to overcome same origin regulation from youtube
+- [x] Interception/customization of sent http headers to overcome same origin regulation from youtube
 - [x] Dom tree traversal for detection of yesmovies players nested iframes
-- [x] drag&drop
+- [x] Drag&drop
-- [x] youtube/yesmovies integration
+- [x] Youtube/yesmovies integration
-- [x] using <a href="https://github.com/louischatriot/nedb">NEDB</a> for new words/expressions storage
+- [x] Using <a href="https://github.com/louischatriot/nedb">NEDB</a> for new words/expressions storage
-- [x] integration with <a href="https://www.azlyrics.com/">azlyrics</a> for fetching songs lyrics by song & singer names
+- [x] Integration with <a href="https://www.azlyrics.com/">azlyrics</a> for fetching songs lyrics by song & singer names
-- [x] implementing a simple route traffic detector feedback using google analytics to user behavior anonimously for future modifications
+- [x] Implementing a simple route traffic detector feedback using google analytics to user behavior anonimously for future modifications
-- [ ] opensubtitles integration
+- [ ] Opensubtitles integration
-- [ ] implementation of user authentication system & synchronization between different instances of LLG-MP for group learning remotely
+- [ ] Implementation of user authentication system & synchronization between different instances of LLG-MP for group learning remotely
-- [ ] adding a torrent client
+- [ ] Adding a torrent client
-- [ ] making the media player cross platform and signing it in both appstore and windows store
+- [ ] Making the media player cross platform and signing it in both appstore and windows store

 ## Contributing